 Distinguished Young Alumna Award

-The award was also established in 1991.
+The Distinguished Young Alumna Award was established in 1991.
 It is given to an alumna who has graduated within the last 25 years and has made significant contributions in her profession, avocation or volunteer services.

 List of 1 items.